 Special topics.
 Prerequisites: permission of instructor and Department.
 (1 to 3 semester hours).
-Offered by individual arrangement
+Offered by individual arrangement equivalency may repeat this course, but for no credit.
+Credits: 3(3-0) Offered on a 3-semester rotation

 RUSS 101 Elementary I